 So, here’s what I’ve learned about the process, to help you embrace it for yourself.

 1. You set the vision.

 One of the main reasons I’ve struggled with delegating church tasks to others is because I have a specific vision for each one.
 Not only did I create the church from the get-go with a broad, overarching vision, but I have mini-visions for each part of it.
 Sunday services?
 I know exactly how I want them to look and feel.
 Small groups?
-I have a big vision for how they’ll fill the hearts of our members.
+My vision is a dynamic that places as much of a premium on the imparting of the word as it does on crafting relationships.
 Missions trips, children’s ministry, fellowship gathering and integrity groups?
 Even more vision.

 So, what’s the answer?
 Well, the first part is to recognize that you still can - and should - set the vision.
 Declare your vision for the church as a whole, and then share your vision for each element within it.
 Make sure your fellow leaders understand where you see things heading, and the overall way in which you want to get there.
 Be crystal clear about this, so there’s no room for confusion or misunderstanding.

 2. Training is key.

 Then, empower your leaders to fulfill your vision.
 Yes, it will be hard, and they won’t do things exactly how you would.
 And that’s okay.
 There may be multiple ways to realize the same vision, and you might find that your children’s pastor wants to take Path B while you might have taken Path A. But as long as it gets you to your vision, and is coupled with humility in service, do the exact specifics matter?